What is pediatric dentistry?

 The American Academy of Pediatric Dentistry (AAPD) recommends children first see a dentist as early as six-months-old and no later than age one.
-During this time, your child's baby teeth will be coming in, and Dr. Young can examine the health of your child's first few teeth.
+During this time, your child's baby teeth will be coming in, and Children's Dentistry can examine the health of your child's first few teeth.
 After the first visit, be sure and schedule regular checkups every six months.

 How often should I see the dentist?

 Infants, children, and teens should all see the dentist for a regular checkup at least once every six months.
 Children who are at a greater risk for severe dental decay may be required to see the dentist more than just twice a year.
 You doctor will help determine how often you should visit the dentist for regular checkups.

 A cavity is a small hole that forms inside the tooth and is caused by tooth decay.
 Cavities are formed when plaque build-up on the outside of the tooth combines with sugars and starches in the food you eat.
 This can produce an acid that can eat away the enamel on your tooth.
 If a cavity is left untreated, it can lead to more serious oral health problems.
 Cavities can be prevented by remembering to brush your teeth at least twice a day and floss in between teeth at least once.

 A filling is a synthetic material that Children's Dentistry uses to fill a cavity after all of the tooth decay has been removed.
 Fillings do not generally hurt because Children's Dentistry uses laser dentistry or in the case of deeper cavities, will numb your mouth with an anesthetic.
 Fillings are made from a variety of different materials, including tooth colored composite resin.
 Children's Dentistry does not use silver/mercury amalgam fillings in their offices.